 International Market - Being a part of a global economy, the significant rise or fall of gold prices in one of the major international markets is bound to affect the domestic prices as well.

 Global Events - Sometimes, adverse situations in other countries can trigger a chain of events domestically as well.
 In the case of pandemics or economic instability, gold prices tend to rise as more people buy it to hedge their market exposure.

 Gold can easily be purchased from one of the several jewellery stores and gold showrooms spread across most cities in Punjab.
 Gold bullions and coins can also be purchased from some of the leading banks and authorised dealers.
-Lately, there are several reputed companies that sell gold online without the need for you to visit a physical store.
 Finally, there is the stock market through which you can buy ETFs.
 SGBs can be purchased via authorised banks whenever they are officially released.

 Carat is the term used to denote the purity of the gold, with 24 carat being the purest.
 Depending on your choice and budget, you can choose from a wide variety of carats.